INCUBA Science Park: History

 In 1984, Aarhus Municipality started planning a research park in Aarhus with the intention of helping scientists and researchers to start their own companies.
 The idea was new and no similar project existed in Denmark at the time.
 In 1985, a group of interested companies, organizations and institutions founded the Organization "Foreningen Forskerparken i Aarhus" with funding from various foundations and The Danish Board of Technology.

 In 1986, the company "Forskerpark Aarhus A/S" was formed and capital raised by selling shares to local businesses.
 Construction began later that year and by 1987 the first 2,500 m^{2} was ready for the first tenants.
 By 1988, the building was nearing full capacity and the first of many expansions in the following years was initiated.
 In 1989, an expansion of 4.500 m^{2} drawn by C. F. Møller Architects was completed, and in 1997 the final building on Gustav Wieds Vej at Aarhus University's central campus was added, bringing it to a total of 11,500 m^{2}.
 In 2002, Forskerpark Aarhus started construction on the first biomedical research center, Research Park Skejby, at Skejby Sygehus and in 2004, the center opened 3,600 m^{2}.
 In 2006, 10,000 m^{2} focussing on information technology, opened in Katrinebjerg.

 In 2007, Forskerpark Aarhus, Forskerpark Skejby og IT-Huset Katrinebjerg combined forces and created INCUBA Science Park.
 The same year construction began on Navitas Park at Aarhus Docklands, a new department of 10,000 m^{2} focusing on energy technology, and finished in 2014.

+In late 2024, INCUBA opened INCUBA Next, a 22,000-square-meter innovation tower in Aarhus spanning 18 floors.
+The building is an addition to existing premises at Katrinebjerg Aarhus.
+The facility is designed to support the growth of technology companies by providing a large-scale environment for collaboration between startups, research institutions, and established businesses.
+The launch marked a significant milestone for the organisation’s role in strengthening the regional tech ecosystem as a leading technology and innovation hub in Denmark.